topjer/python_profiling_overview/README.md

 We start off by using the time function provided by the operating system.

-Here we are assuming, that your are on Linux, if that is not the case, then skip this branch.
+Here we are assuming, that you are on Linux, if that is not the case, then skip this branch.

 ## Run the code